LeoL6/carrier-pigeon/README.md

 # Carrier Pigeon
-Carrier Pigeon is a Open Source E2EE LoraWAN based Messaging Application.
+Carrier Pigeon is a Open Source E2EE LoraWAN based Messaging Application, created for the ESP32.
 ## Specs
 > Majority of Crypto is performed using [TweetNacl.js](https://github.com/dchest/tweetnacl-js).
 ### Encryption